dev-diaries/web/_posts/2020-07-07-on-imlementing-pull-request-feedback-a-short-story.markdown

 {:.post-content}
 You still need two more reviews and approvals for your pull request to be merged into master.
-Even though you have another task to work on it took an entire day for those two comments and now it is Tuesday and you itching to get your code in so it can be reviewed by QA.
+Even though you have another task to work on it took an entire day for those two comments and now it is Tuesday and you are itching to get your code in so it can be reviewed by QA.
 You ping a couple of team members:

 {:.post-content .quote}
 Hey, do you mind reviewing the pull request for PROJ-5777 when you get a chance?
-Just want to get it into the QA environment so it can be tested there?
+Just want to get it into the QA environment so it can be tested there.
 Thanks!

 ## Approvals!...but wait...